dhis2/dhis2-docs/src/developer/web-api/sharing.md

 - The `publicAccess` setting is currently ***NOT*** handled by this function.
 Means the `publicAccess` of the current `Dashboard` will not be copied to its `DashboardItems`'s objects.
 - If target object has `publicAccess` enabled, then it will be ignored by this function.
 Means that no `UserAccesses` or `UserGroupAccesses` will be copied from `Dashboard`.
 - Current `User` is required to have `METADATA_READ` sharing permission to all target objects, otherwise error `E5001` will be thrown.
 And to update target objects, `METADATA_WRITE` is required, otherwise error `E3001` will be thrown.
+- Sample use case:
+  - DashboardA is shared to userA with `METADATA_READ_WRITE` permission.
+  - DashboardA has VisualizationA which has DataElementA.
+  - VisualizationA, DataElementA have `publicAccess` *disabled* and are *not shared* to userA.
+  - After executing cascade sharing for DashboardA, userA will have `METADATA_READ` access to VisualizationA and DataElementA.

 ### API endpoint